Saw X: Plot

 Parker breaks into the clinic, demanding his money back.
 Amanda restrains him while Mateo is forced to drill into his own skull and remove a piece of cerebral tissue to dissolve in a beaker and obtain a key.
 Although he successfully performs the task, the tissue fails to dissolve in time, and a heated mask closes over his face, killing him.
 Next, Gabriela is suspended from shackles and subjected to ionizing radiation, tasked with freeing herself by using a sledgehammer to break her shackled limbs.
 She succeeds, but before Amanda can take her to a hospital, Parker forces them at gunpoint to release Cecilia.

 Cecilia kills Gabriela by breaking her neck and reveals she called Parker, who is part of the scam, to rescue her.
 She forces John to chain himself into the trap meant for her.
-When she hears Carlos outside, she takes the child and chains him opposite John.
+When she hears Carlos outside, she takes him and chains him opposite John, knowing that he would never hurt a child.
 The trap begins waterboarding them with blood.
 Parker and Cecilia go to retrieve their bag of stolen cash from John's control room but activate a tripwire, sealing them both in the room and freeing John and Carlos.
-Flashbacks reveal that Diego outed all of the scammers — including Parker and Henry — and that John tricked Cecilia into luring Parker to the facility.
+Flashbacks reveal that Diego outed all of the scammers—including Parker and Henry—and that John tricked Cecilia into luring Parker to the facility.
 A deadly chemical gas begins filling the room; the only respite is a ventilation hole large enough for one person's head, forcing Cecilia and Parker to fight each other.
 Cecilia kills Parker but can only watch as John, Amanda, and Carlos exit the facility, leaving her trapped.

 Sometime later, Henry awakens in a dilapidated bathroom (Note: As first depicted in Saw (2004)) with a new trap strapped to his stomach, overseen by John and Mark Hoffman.